Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 } // Table ORDER_PARTNERS end

 Generally, a FOR loop is generated for tables.
-If only one table row is required (as is the case in this simplified example), the 0 needs to be replaced by a 1.
+If only one table line is required (as here in the simplified example), only the 0 must be replaced by a 1.
 Unrequired parameters can be deleted to keep the script small and manageable.
-If they are needed later, then they can be copied individually from the generated coding of the SAP groovy generator.
+If they are still needed later, they can be copied individually from the generated coding of the SAP Groovy Generator.

 Evaluate SAP call